random-wizard/adventure-combat-engine/markdown/adventure-combat-engine.md

 2. Cure Light Wounds (Range:Touch, Duration:Permanent) Heals 1d8+1 HP.

-3. Detect Evil (Range:120', Duration:1 hour} Evil creatures and things will have a faint ethereal glow.
+3. Detect Evil (Range:120', Duration:1 hour) Evil creatures and things will have a faint ethereal glow.

 4. Detect Magic (Range:60’, Duration:1 turn) Magical items will have a faint ethereal glow.

-5. Light (Range:60', Duration:1 turn level} Magical light in the shape of a sphere floats and follows caster.
+5. Light (Range:60', Duration:1 turn level) Magical light in the shape of a sphere floats and follows caster.

 6. Protection From Evil (Range:Touch, Duration:3 rounds per LVL) Target